-In the Reference case, to reflect the market reaction to potential future GHG regulation, a 3-percentage-point increase in the cost of capital for investments in new coal-fired power plants without carbon capture and sequestration technology and new coal-to-liquids plants is assumed.
+In the Reference case, to reflect the market reaction to potential future GHG regulation, a 3-percentage-point increase in the cost of capital for investments in new coal-fired power plants without carbon capture and sequestration technology is assumed.
 These assumptions affect cost evaluations for the construction of new capacity but not the actual operating costs for new existing plants.
 This adjustment was first implemented for AEO2009.
-For AEO2012, a 3-percentage-point increase in the cost of capital for investments in retrofits at existing coal plants is also applied for emission control equipment (excluding CCS).
+Beginning with AEO2012, a 3-percentage-point increase in the cost of capital for investments in retrofits at existing coal plants is also applied for emission control equipment (excluding CCS).